 1. Ensure that there is no load connected to the output of the power source.
-2. Enter the calibration password with the SCPI command, CAL:PASS "5000".
-3. Send the following SCPI command to select Phase-A: INST:SEL A 4.
-Send the following SCPI commands to the power source (250 VDC range selected; ALC off): OUTP 0 CURR:PROT OFF MODE DC VOLT:RANGE 250 VOLT 0 VOLT:ALC OFF OUTP 1 5.
-Reset low-range offset alignment with the SCPI command, CAL:MEAS:CURR:DC:LROF 0.
-6. Measure the output current with the SCPI command, MEAS:CURR:DC?.
-7. Perform the alignment with the SCPI command, CAL:MEAS:CURR:DC:LROF <numeric value>.
+2. Send the following SCPI commands to the power source (250 VDC range selected; ALC off): OUTP 0 CURR:PROT OFF MODE DC VOLT:RANGE 250 VOLT 0 VOLT:ALC OFF OUTP 1 3.
+Enter the calibration password with the SCPI command, CAL:PASS "5000".
+4. Reset low-range offset alignment with the SCPI command, CAL:MEAS:CURR:DC:LROF 0.
+5. Measure the output current with the SCPI command, MEAS:CURR:DC?.
+6. Perform the alignment with the SCPI command, CAL:MEAS:CURR:DC:LROF <numeric value>.
 The numeric value is the output current returned by the command MEAS:CURR:DC?.
-Enter successive values from MEAS:CURR:DC? until the alignment gives a value of ≤ 1 mA(DC).
-8. Send the SCPI query command, OPC?, after each numeric value entry to determine when this alignment has been completed.
+Enter successive values from MEAS:CURR:DC? until the alignment gives a value of $\leq 1$ mA(DC).
+7. Send the SCPI query command, \OPC?, after each numeric value entry to determine when this alignment has been completed.
 Ensure alignment has completed (query returns a 1) before continuing.
-9. Send the SCPI command, INST:SEL B, and repeat Step-4 through Step-8 to align Phase-B. 10.
-Send the SCPI command, INST:SEL C, and repeat Step-4 through Step-8 to align Phase-C.